FFmpeg/FFV1/ffv1.md

 # General Description

-Each frame is split in 1 to 4 planes (Y, Cb, Cr, Alpha).
-In the case of the normal YCbCr colorspace the Y plane is coded first followed by the Cb and Cr planes, if an Alpha/transparency plane exists, it is coded last.
-In the case of the JPEG2000-RCT colorspace the lines are interleaved to improve caching efficiency since it is most likely that the RCT will immediately be converted to RGB during decoding; the interleaved coding order is also Y, Cb, Cr, Alpha.

 Samples within a plane are coded in raster scan order (left->right, top->bottom).
 Each sample is predicted by the median predictor from samples in the same plane and the difference is stored see [Coding of the Sample Difference](#coding-of-the-sample-difference).

 ## Border